strontic/strontic.github.io/xcyclopedia/library/cmlua.dll-151F91834CB95938C495A5CB569E6C8B.md

 ## Possible Misuse

 *The following table contains possible examples of `cmlua.dll` being misused.
-While `cmlua.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `cmlua.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --